-In summation, CT scan and MRI technology have made it easy for the creation of real revolution in healthcare and medical intervention.
+CT scan and MRI technology have made it easy for the creation of real revolution in healthcare and medical intervention.
 For Instance, through the application of CT and MRI scans, 3-D imaging has been able to form models and has enhanced transplants, implants and other surgical processes to work our first and with accuracy.
 Medical imaging is the foundation of the accomplishments of medicinal industry and therapeutic methodologies.
 3D printing has improved the perspective that empowers medicinal experts to have the capacity to treat the principal seen mechanized infirmities in the human body through modernized tomography (CT) scan, Magnetic Resonance Imaging and a few different modalities that makes it workable for specialists to see the patients interior structure.

 References